-The type of the objectHandle parameter of TPM2\EvictControl() determines if the object is to be made persistent or to be removed from persistent memory.
-If objectHandle is a Transient Object it is made persistent and, if objectHandle is a persistent object, it is deleted.
+The type of the objectHandle parameter of TPM2\EvictControl() determines if the Object is to be made persistent or to be removed from persistent memory.
+If objectHandle is a Transient Object, it is made persistent and, if objectHandle is a persistent object, it is deleted.
+The Transient Object is not affected.